laravel/docs/homestead.md

 	git clone https://github.com/laravel/homestead.git Homestead

-Once you have installed the Homestead CLI tool, run the `bash init.sh` command to create the `Homestead.yaml` configuration file:
+Once you have cloned the Homestead repository tool, run the `cd Homestead` and then the `bash init.sh` commands to create the `Homestead.yaml` configuration file:

-	bash init.sh
+	cd Homestead && bash init.sh

 The `Homestead.yaml` file will be placed in your `~/.homestead` directory.